moonbeam-foundation/moonbeam-project-directory/defi/deficliq.md

 description: The Place to Unify all De-Fi Features.
 ---

-# Deficliq - The Place to unify all De-Fi Features
+# Deficliq - The Place to Unify all De-Fi Features

 ![deficliq Banner](../images/deficliq/deficliq.png)